 GLOSSARY

 This glossary defines terms as used within the context of the Putting Public Health Evidence in Action training curriculum.
 There are varied definitions throughout public health and other contexts not addressed here.
-The curriculum uses the term evidence-based approaches to cover programs, policies, and strategies.
+The curriculum uses the term evidence-based strategies to cover programs, policies, and recommendations.

 References are provided for further information.
 Updates should be made as appropriate as the field and training needs evolve.